Chengyu: Japanese examples

 Yojijukugo is the similar format in Japanese.
 The term (四字熟語, yojijukugo) is autological.
 Many of these idioms were adopted from their Chinese counterparts and have the same or similar meaning as in Chinese.
 The term (故事成語, koji seigo) refers to an idiom that comes from a specific text as the source.
 As such, the overwhelming majority of koji seigo comes from accounts of history written in classical Chinese.
-Although a great many of the Japanese four-character idioms are derived from the Chinese, many others are purely Japanese in origin.
+Although many of the Japanese four-character idioms are derived from Chinese, many others are purely Japanese in origin.
 Some examples: